ShouldApplyShouldApply

 H-1B Data: Top 100 Tech Companies

-Three years of DOL LCA disclosures across 100 tech employers.
-Approval rates, salary medians, filing trends by role, and which companies are filing more vs. pulling back.
+Three years of DOL LCA disclosures across 100 tech employers: approval rates, salary medians, and filing trends by role.

 1What the data covers